Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis

 Wall-time behavior is discussed next.
-We plot wall-time per time step for the two multigrid variants \TNNMGEX and \TNNMGPRE, and for the operator-splitting method (Figure~\ref{fig:walltime_2d_isotropic}, again with logarithmic vertical axis).
-The plots show the time normalized by the number of degrees of freedom, to highlight the complexity difference between the two solvers. \footnote{Note that we are also comparing two different implementations here!} We see that TNNMG beats operator-splitting by more than an order of magnitude.
-What is more, the time per degree of freedom stays roughly constant for the multigrid method, independent of the grid resolution, whereas it increases by a factor of approximately~2.3 for the operator splitting, for each additional step of refinement.
-This is caused by the well-known superlinear time complexity of the direct sparse solver used by FEAP.
-Table~\ref{tbl:2d_iso_times} shows the accumulated normal run-times for the entire load history.
-It shows that the speed differences for the $h_3$ grid accumulate to a factor of about 16 (AT-1) and 25 (AT-2).
+We plot wall-time per time step for the two multigrid variants \TNNMGEX and \TNNMGPRE, and for the operator-splitting method (Figure~\ref{fig:walltime_2d_isotropic}, again with logarithmic vertical axes).
+The plots show the time normalized by the number of degrees of freedom.